Bhuvanjeet/Holy-Shit-It-Worked/README.md

 Multi-task CNN (GoogLeNet) is used for this purpose.

-**For sub-problem 3 i.e. Sentiment Classification from product reviews**, the method usee is as follows:
+**For sub-problem 3 i.e. Sentiment Classification from product reviews**, the method used is as follows:

 ![](Images/sentiment.png)